choria-io/website/blog/content/post/2020/09/13/aaa_improvements.md

 NATS does not have a concept of private subject, so we use the AAA Service JWT token to determine the Choria identity of the client that connects.
 Using this identity we establish a private namespace where replies from the fleet back to the client will be sent, this reply subject is only accessible to the individual caller id as issued by the AAA Service.
+Together with other ACLs this locks the whole network down and prevents passive snooping on requests or replies.

 ## Configuration